 What Spain need to qualify for the World Cup knockout stages

-The 2026 edition has already earned its reputation as a tournament of shocks, but it was arguably Spain who endured the biggest of them all.
+The 2026 World Cup has already earned its reputation as a tournament of shocks, but it was arguably Spain who endured the biggest of them all.

 La Roja entered the tournament as title favourites, ahead of France.
-However, their odds of winning Group H have taken a huge hit after a tournament debutants Cape Verde stunned them with a goalless draw.
+However, their odds of winning Group H took a heavy blow as tournament debutants Cape Verde stunned them with a goalless draw.
+They followed up with an impressive 4-0 win over Saudi Arabia in the second round – scoring at the World Cup for the first time since their final group game in Qatar 2022.

 They have a history of making poor World Cup starts.
-The draw perhaps reminds them of their opening day defeat in 2010 against Switzerland, after which they went on to win their one and only world title.
-But the reigning European champions have failed to score at the World Cup since Alvaro Morata’s header against Japan in their final group game in Qatar.
+The first result perhaps reminded them of their opening day defeat in 2010 against Switzerland, after which they went on to win their one and only world title.

 /https%3A%2F%2Fmedia.footballwhispers.com%2Fmain%2F2026%2F06%2FICONSPORT_368343_0033.jpg)